GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: /

 \subsubsection{Comparison with the PRONTO method presented in~\cite{hauser2002projection}}

-\algname/ and PRONTO (cf.~Section~\ref{sec:pronto}) iteratively refine a state-input curve which is then remapped, using the projection operator, into a state-input trajectory.
-An important difference relies on how these state-input curves are calculated at each iteration.
-In PRONTO, see~\eqref{alg:PRONTO:update_curve}, the next state-input curve is obtained by perturbing the current trajectory with a descent direction obtained through an LQ problem~\eqref{eq:pronto_descent}.
+\algname/ and PRONTO (cf.~Section~\ref{sec:pronto}) iteratively refine a state-input curve which is remapped, using the projection operator, into a state-input trajectory.
+An important difference relies on how these curves are calculated at each iteration.
+In PRONTO, see~\eqref{alg:PRONTO:update_curve}, the next state-input curve is obtained by perturbing the current trajectory with a descent direction obtained via an LQ problem.
 Therefore the direction is sought on the tangent space of the trajectory manifold at the current iterate.
-Notice that this constrained search space is needed also in the case of a first-order implementation of PRONTO (see Remark~\ref{rem:lower_order_pronto} for details).
 In \algname/, instead, we proceed from curve to curve following the descent direction defined by the gradient of the reduced cost (cf. \eqref{CL:grad_update}) obtained through the adjoint system~\eqref{alg:CL_sequential_method:descent_direction}.
-Since no constraints are imposed on the descent direction, a lower computational cost is in general required.
-Moreover, also sparsity in the problem may be further exploited, see, e.g., \cite{spedicato2018cloud}.
+Since no constraints are imposed on the descent direction and no LQ problems are solved to find the descent direciton, a lower computation cost is in general required.

 As a final remark, we point out that our algorithmic framework \algname/ can be exploited as a globalization technique for Newton's type optimization methods, see~\cite[Section~1.4]{bertsekas1999nonlinear} for a discussion.